-I hereby declare that this submission of research paper to Universiti Tun Abdul Razak been duly acknowledged.
+I hereby declare that this submission of research paper to Universiti Tun Abdul Razak (UniRazak) is entirely based on my original work except for quotations and citations that have been duly acknowledged.
 This project work is submitted in the partial fulfilment of the requirements for the award of the degree of Master of Business Administration.
 The results embodied in this thesis have not been submitted to this or any other University or Institute for the award of any degree, diploma or other qualifications.